Estimated reading time: 13 minutes

 While there, we thought we might as well buy peanut butter for our son since we had already had a busy morning at an Easter hunt.

-Perhaps we were lazy and should have gone to Costco to buy a monster 2 kg jar of Kraft Peanut Butter for $5.99, but we didn’t.
+Perhaps we were lazy and should have gone to Costco to buy a 2 kg jar of Kraft Peanut Butter for $5.99, but we didn’t.

 You all know as good as I that there would be no walking out of Costco with just a jar of peanut butter.